cannatag/ldap3/docs/manual/source/connections.rst

         * DEREF_NEVER: never dereferences entries, returns alias objects instead.
 The alias contains the reference to the real entry.

         * DEREF_SEARCH: while searching subordinates of the base object, dereferences any alias within the search scope.
           Dereferenced objects become the bases of further search scopes where the Search operation is also applied.
           The server should eliminate duplicate entries that arise due to alias dereferencing while searching.

         * DEREF_BASE: dereferences aliases in locating the base object of the search, but not when searching subordinates of the base object.

         * DEREF_ALWAYS: always returns the referenced entries, not the alias object.

     * attributes: a single attribute or a list of attributes to be returned by the search (defaults to None).
       If attributes is None no attribute is returned.
 If attributes is ALL_ATTRIBUTES all attributes are returned.

     * size_limit: maximum number of entries returned by the search (defaults to None).
-    If None the whole set of found entries is returned, unless the server has a more restrictive rule.
+      If None the whole set of found entries is returned, unless the server has a more restrictive constrain.

     * time_limit: number of seconds allowed for the search (defaults to None).
-    If None the search can take an unlimited amount of time, unless the server has a more restrictive rule.
+      If None the search can take an unlimited amount of time, unless the server has a more restrictive constrain.

     * types_only: doesn't return attribute values.